-The Code of Accounting Practice and Financial Reporting (COAPFR) complements our own Code.
+Our Code of Accounting Practice and Financial Reporting (COAPFR) complements our Code of Conduct.
 It is designed to assist our CEO, CFO and other principal financial officers to apply the highest ethical standards to their duties and responsibilities with respect to accounting and financial reporting.
 The COAPFR requires those officers to: